 Understanding the tomato ripening stages is the first step to knowing how to ripen tomatoes.
 This is a very important part of harvesting tomatoes because these color stages of tomatoes indicate when to pick them from the plants.

-Different stages of tomatoes take a different length of time to ripen.
-So, you might need to know in which stage you are picking your tomatoes.
+Different stages of tomatoes take a different lengths of time to ripen.
+So, you might need to know at which stage you are picking your tomatoes.
 This little effort will help you to ripen them properly.

 According to the research on “Optimum Procedures for Ripening Tomatoes” by Marita Cantwell, there are six different color stages of a ripening tomato.